Julien-Boulanger/webpage/index.markdown

 <h2> Preprints </h2>

-7. Connection points on regular polygons, <em> To appear </em>.
-2025.
+7. Connection points on regular polygons, 2025. <a href="https://arxiv.org/abs/2501.14657"> See on arxiv</a>.

 6. Algebraic intersections on Bouw-Möller surfaces, and more general convex polygons, with Irene Pasquinelli, 2024. <a href="https://arxiv.org/abs/2409.01711"> See on arxiv</a>.

-5. Algebraic intersection, lengths and Veech surfaces, 2023. <a href="https://arxiv.org/abs/2309.17165"> See on arxiv</a>.

 <h2> Publications </h2>
 <img src="assets/img/double_heptagone.png" alt="The double regular heptagon translation surface" style="float:right;width:391px;height:300px;margin-left:5px;">
+5. Algebraic intersection, lengths and Veech surfaces, To appear in the <em> Annali della Scuola Normale Superiore di Pisa - Classe di Scienze </em> 2025. <a href="https://arxiv.org/abs/2309.17165"> See on arxiv</a>.

 4. Lower bound for KVol on the minimal stratum of translation surfaces. <em>Geometria Dedicata</em> 218, 88 (2024). <a href="https://arxiv.org/abs/2310.00130"> See on arxiv</a> or
 <a href="https://link.springer.com/article/10.1007/s10711-024-00937-9"> see on Springer Link</a>.